 The executive role is flexible, allows for engagement and activity that fits with each member’s situation, and offers opportunities to work with peers nationally and internationally.
 If you have a passion for flexible learning and would like to be at the forefront of activity and research in open, distance and flexible learning, please consider standing for a position on the committee.

 |Simon Paul Atkinson (President) is the Manager of Learning Design at the Open Polytechnic.
 He has designed and taught online, blended and face-to-face courses in the tertiary sector since 1999 with Victoria University of Wellington, The Open University (UK), The University of Hull, Massey University, London School of Economics and BPP University.
 He has held senior roles as Head of Department, Director and Associate Dean.
 Simon’s PhD explored the way that heritage institutions responded to the needs of adult learners.
 He is a Principal Fellow of the Higher Education Academy.
 His research publications have concentrated on educational technologies and faculty development.
 Simon’s website is sijen.com.|

 |Duncan O’Hara (Vice-President) is the Director, Learning and Teaching at Massey University.
 His interests include institutional strategy in technology-enhanced/mediated learning, academic development and learning and curricula design.|

-Ralph Springett is the Education Technology Manager at Wellington Institute of Technology.
+|Ralph Springett (Secretary) is the Manager of the Assessment Centre at the Open Polytechnic of New Zealand.
 Ralph is also a Director at ReGear Learning Ltd, a company providing eLearning resources and strategy advice for vocational training organisations.
 Twitter In the past Ralph represented distance students while studying extramurally at Massey University.|

-|Kalina is a Trainee Project Manager at Open Polytechnic.
-She is a life-long learner with interests in economics, employment law and, most recently, in education, and data analysis.
+|Kalina is a Project Manager at the Open Polytechnic of New Zealand.
+She is a lifelong learner with interests in economics, employment law and, most recently, in tertiary education.
+Follow her on: LinkedIn|